-Applied currently matches 100 percent of participant salary deferral contributions up to the first three percent of eligible pre-tax compensation contributed each payroll period and then 50 percent of every dollar between four percent and six percent of eligible pre-tax compensation contributed each payroll period.
+Applied currently matches 100% of participant salary deferral contributions up to the first 3% of eligible pre-tax compensation contributed each payroll period and then 50% of every dollar between 4% and 6% of eligible pre-tax compensation contributed each payroll period.
 Applied does not make matching contributions on any catch-up contributions made by participants.
 Applied may change the matching contribution rate at any time, subject to the limits of the Plan and the Code.